RetroDECK/ES-DE/USERGUIDE.md

 How long to wait between each scraper retry, from 1 to 30 seconds.

+**Hash searches max file size** _(ScreenScraper only)_

+If file hash searching is enabled, then this specifies the maximum allowed file size, from 32 to 800 MiB.
+If a game file being scraped is larger than the defined value for this setting, then a fallback will be made to the regular name search functionality.
+Note that increasing this too high while keeping your games on slow storage may increase scraping times significantly as the entire game file will need to be read and processed to calculate its hash value.

 **Overwrite files and data**

 Affects both overwriting of metadata as well as actual game media files on the filesystem.
 Even with this option disabled, metadata entries which are set to their default values will be populated by the scraper.
 In other words, this option only affects overwriting of previously scraped data, or data manually entered via the metadata editor.
 Game names are considered as set to their default values if either corresponding to the physical game file on disk minus the extension (e.g. the entry _Commando_ if the file is named _Commando.zip_), or for arcade games if corresponding to the MAME names as defined in the bundled mamenames.xml.
 Note that this setting does not affect generated miximages, that is instead controlled by the setting _Overwrite miximages (scraper/offline generator)_ found in the miximage settings menu.

 **Halt on invalid media files**

 With this setting enabled, if any media files returned by the scraper seem to be invalid, the scraping is halted and an error message is presented where it's possible to retry or cancel the scraping of the specific game.
 In the case of multi-scraping it's also possible to skip the game and proceed to the next one in the queue.
 With this setting disabled, all media files will always be accepted and saved to disk.
-As of ES-DE v1.2 the file verification is quite basic and future versions will improve on this by using file checksums and other file integrity checks.
+The file verification is quite basic and future versions may improve on this by using file checksums or other file integrity checks.
 There is an exception in place for box back covers when using ScreenScraper.
 As many of these specific images are broken, there is an automatic filter built in that is always active and which removes blank images and those containing only a few lines of pixels.

+**Search using file hashes (non-interactive mode)** _(ScreenScraper only)_

+When running the non-interactive scraper it's possible to search using a hash value calculated from the actual game file.
+Assuming ScreenScraper has a match for your file in their database, this will lead to 100% accuracy as the game name will be completely ignored.
+If there is no match for the hash value, then a fallback will be made to the game name and the normal search logic applies.
+The maximum allowed file size to apply this type of search to can be set using the _Hash searches max file size_ slider.
+Note that file hash searching can increase scraping times significantly if applied to large game files as the entire file needs to be read and processed to calculate its hash value.
+And obviously file hash searching will not work for directories, scripts, shortcuts, .m3u files and so on which will have no matching entries in the ScreenScraper database.

 **Search using metadata names**

 By default ES-DE will perform scraper searches based on the game name that has been manually set in the metadata editor, or that has been previously scraped.
 If you prefer to search using the physical filename regardless of such data being available, then disable this option.
-Note that when using TheGamesDB as scraper service for arcade games (MAME and Neo Geo), the short MAME name will always be expanded to the full game name as this scraper service does not support searches using short MAME names.
-In general it's recommended to disable this option if scraping arcade games using ScreenScraper as the MAME short names is much more reliable than using the metadata names.
+Note that when using TheGamesDB as scraper service for arcade games, the MAME software list name will always be expanded to the full game name as this scraper service does not support searches using software list names.
+In general it's recommended to disable this option if scraping arcade games using ScreenScraper as the MAME software list names are much more reliable than using the metadata names.

 **Scrape actual folders** _(Multi-scraper only)_

 Enabling this option causes folders themselves to be included by the scraper.
-This is useful for DOS or ScummVM games or for multi-disc games where there is a folder for each individual game.
+This is useful for DOS or ScummVM games or for multi-disc games where there is a folder for each individual game and you have decided to not use the _Directories interpreted as files_ functionality.

 **Interactive mode** _(Multi-scraper only)_